-Thermistors Increase or decrease in measurements (over two or more readings) that cannot be explained by seasonal temperature variations Progressive loss of data (starting from the bottom and progressing).
-This is usually a sign water infiltration Observation of a spike in temperature in one bead.
-This is usually due to a capacitive effe Loss of data (could be a transmission error, faulty hardware, a sheared cable, or no mo battery power) Piezometer Increase or decrease in pore water pressure measurements that cannot be explained to seasonal lake level variations (verify that the instrument has not been installed in a casing Also verify if the trend is seasonal.
-This sometimes can be observed in the winter instruments installed in former talik areas that are freezing back • Sharp increase in reading.
+Therm istors • Increase or decrease in measurements (over two or more readings) that cannot be explained by seasonal temperature variations • Progressive loss of data (starting from the bottom and progressing).
+This is usually a sign of water infiltration • Observation of a spike in temperature in one bead.
+This is usually due to a capacitive effect • Loss of data (could be a transmission error, faulty hardware, a sheared cable, or no more battery power) Piezon neter • Increase or decrease in pore water pressure measurements that cannot be explained by seasonal lake level variations (verify that the instrument has not been installed in a casing).
+Also verify if the trend is seasonal.
+This sometimes can be observed in the winter in instruments installed in former talik areas that are freezing back • Sharp increase in reading.
 Verify that the instrument is not frozen.
-If multiple instruments are impacted at the same time verify the barometer reading Loss of data (could be a transmission error, faulty hardware, a sheared cable, or no more battery power).
-Especially true if several instruments are lost at the same time or if it is the winter Blast Monitor Vibrations during a blast are not observed (the blast was cancelled, the blast monitor was not properly installed, or vibrations were too weak to be recorded) Flowmeter, Survey Shot Increase or decrease of a flowmeter reading that are inconsistent with pumping rate rainfall or observed water level Survey elevation that has a sharp fluctuation from last reading.
-This can be caused by th reading not being taken at the right location, wave actions, or daily variances in GPS sign 6.6.2.1 Blast Monitoring If a reading exceeding the PPV limit for a tailings management structure (50 mm/s) is observed, t
+If multiple instruments are impacted at the same time verify the barometer reading • Loss of data (could be a transmission error, faulty hardware, a sheared cable, or no more battery power).
+Especially true if several instruments are lost at the same time or if it is the winter Blast N I onitor • Vibrations during a blast are not observed (the blast was cancelled, the blast monitor was not properly installed, or vibrations were too weak to be recorded) Flowm eter, Survey Shot • Increase or decrease of a flowmeter reading that are inconsistent with pumping rate or rainfall or observed water level • Survey elevation that has a sharp fluctuation from last reading.
+This can be caused by the reading not being taken at the right location, wave actions, or daily variances in GPS signal 6.6.2.1 Blast Monitoring

 If a reading exceeding the PPV limit for a tailings management structure (50 mm/s) is observed, this event must be communicated to the drill and blast engineer who will need to ensure that the blasting pattern is modified to avoid re-occurrence of this event.
-Afterward a special inspection will need to be done on the structure to look for changes in condition.
+Afterward, a special inspection will need to be done on the structure to look for changes in condition.